If you're looking for summer getaways, you might notice that many flights seem more expensive than ever.

 Thrifty Traveler Premium members have been facing a barrage, an onslaught, a tactical offensive of incredibly cheap domestic flights for travel this summer.
-Sub-$100 airfare is back!
+Roundtrip flights for less than $100 are back!

 Want to know about the next summer flight deal?
 Get it sent straight to your inbox with Thrifty Traveler Premium!

-We've logged sub-$100 flights like these between NYC and Florida; between Minneapolis-St. Paul (MSP) and Charleston (CHS), New Orleans (MSY), and Savannah (SAV); between Nashville (BNA) and Miami (MIA); between Los Angeles (LAX) and Las Vegas (LAS) and Phoenix (PHX); and many, many more.
+We sent our subscribers sub-$100 flights from New York City to Florida; between Minneapolis-St. Paul (MSP) and Charleston (CHS), New Orleans (MSY), and Savannah (SAV); between Nashville (BNA) and Miami (MIA); between Los Angeles (LAX) and Las Vegas (LAS) and Phoenix (PHX), just to list a few.

 And if you're still yearning for some National Parks action, a late summer visit to Glacier might be exactly what you're looking for.

 We have too many examples, really.
 Domestic flights are really cheap for travel this summer, and that's not usually the case.
 Take advantage while you can and book that dream getaway ASAP!

 Fly on Tuesday or Wednesday for a Cheap Summer Flight